 Last year, I wrote my predictions for Deep Learning in 2017.
 I will recap those prediction and present new predictions for the coming year.

 Here’s the recap for those the 2017 predictions.
-Refer to the predictions article for more details.
+Refer to the predictions article for more detail.

 - Hardware will accelerate doubling Moore’s law (i.e. 2x in 2017).

 Nvidia continues to dominate as predicted.
-They’ve added on to their lead with the Volta V100 that includes a 110 teraflop tensor core component.
+They’ve added the Volta V100 on to their lead which includes a 110 teraflop tensor core component.

 Google revealed details of their TPU chip and then a few months later, unexpectedly revealed the TPU 2 system that is able to crank out 180 teraflops in a single module.